byBlurr/bBotLibrary/README.md

 View the source code of Lori's Angel: https://github.com/byBlurr/lorisangel

 Another example project that is just a basic bot will be added to the solution soon.

+### Bigger Updates
+#### Changes that you will need to change if you have updated recently
+Check Lori's Angel to see how to make the changes...
+- New BotCommand changes mean you will need to update the CommandHandler.RegisterCommands() override.
+- New util classes instead of one big class, you will need to go through all occurances of the Util class and change them to the correct Util class.
+No method names were changed, the Util classes are as follows Util, EmojiUtil, StringUtil, ChannelUtil and MessageUtil